Leonel Alvarez Ceja

 "No fui a la escuela Yo aprendí de grande Las letras no entran cuando se tiene hambre Y no hay quien te dé la mano si eres pobre Por eso vuelvo a este pueblo viejo Donde la vida me trató tan mal Y esta es mi raza Que por nada dejo Aunque volviera yo a sufrir igual." translated as "I didn't go to school; I learned as an adult.
 Words aren’t learned when you're hungry, and there's no one to lend a hand if you're poor.
 That's why I return to this old village where life treated me so badly, for these are my people that I'll never leave, even if I were to suffer in the same way again."

-My overarching objective is to utilize my philosophical research toward the preservation, inquiry, and advancement of the knowledge and wisdom of my people while contributing to the present-day pursuit of social justice, equity, and inclusivity.
+One of my objectives within philosophy is to utilize my philosophical research toward the preservation, inquiry, and advancement of the knowledge and wisdom of my people while contributing to the present-day pursuit of social justice, equity, and inclusivity.
 Therefore, if you identify as a BIPOC (Black, Indigenous, and Person of Color) or LGBTQIA+ person and have any questions or require advice regarding academic philosophy, please don't hesitate to contact me.
 I am at your service and more than willing to help.

 Tlazocamati!
 (Grateful for y’all)